CloudCannon/Jekyll-Tips/_guide/advanced_topics.md

 title: Advanced Topics
 order: 12
 ---
 In the effort to make this guide as easy as possible we've glossed over some topics.
-This advanced section is a chance to dive into some deeper topics.
+This advanced section is a chance to take a deeper dive on these topics.

 #### Collections vs Front Matter vs Data Files

-There's so many ways of adding a set of data to Jekyll you might be wondering when to I use each one?
+There's so many ways of adding a set of data to Jekyll you might be wondering when do I use each one?
 It's not always clear but we have a few rules to help us to decide:

-* If the data is already in a CSV, YML, JSON or you would usually store that information in one of those file types, use a Data File.
+* If the data is already in a CSV, YML, JSON or you would usually store that information in one of those file formats, use a Data File.
-* If you need to order the information in a non-sortable way and that information only needs to be used on a single page, use an array in Front Matter.
+* If you need to order data in a non-sortable way and that data only needs to be used on a single page, use an array in Front Matter.
 * Otherwise use a Collection.
-Collections are the most flexible method out of these formats and is usually the correct choice.
+Collections are the most flexible method and is usually the best choice.

 #### RSS Feed